I7-Examples/Bronze/docs/source.txt

 Understand "trap" or "door" as the trapdoor.
 The trapdoor is scenery.
 Below the trapdoor is the Dank Room.
 Above the trapdoor is Debtor's Paradise.

-Before listing nondescript items of Debtor's Paradise when the trapdoor is unseen: change the trapdoor to not marked for listing.
+Before listing nondescript items of Debtor's Paradise when the trapdoor is unseen: now the trapdoor is not marked for listing.

 Before doing something to the trapdoor when the trapdoor is scenery:
 	say "You can't see any such thing." instead.

 Before going down in the Debtor's Paradise when the trapdoor is scenery: try going south instead.
-After deciding the scope of the player while in the Debtor's Paradise: if the trapdoor is not scenery, place trapdoor in scope.
+After deciding the scope of the player when the location is the Debtor's Paradise: if the trapdoor is not scenery, place trapdoor in scope.

 Section 4 - Dank Room and Fountain